JohnLCaron/rlauxe/docs/Dhondt.md

 _last changed 06/29/2026_

 I found a bug in my relaxed assertion algorithm.
-I thought I was recursively checking for all relaxed (aka "disputed" or "failed") assertions, but actually didnt go to more than one levels of recursion.
+I thought I was recursively checking for all relaxed (aka "disputed" or "failed") assertions, but actually didnt go to more than one level of recursion.

 For the Belgium 2024 standard example of limited mvrs, only these 2 assertions were found to be failures for FlandreEast: